Discover more about Translation Careers

 In-house translator for a company or organisation

-The benefit of working freelance, is that you have more freedom to work when and where you like, so if you want to live in the Bahamas, and have a decent internet connection, you can!
-You are though also setting up a small business, so are responsible for marketing and sales, financial administration, and many other small tasks.
+The benefit of working freelance, is that you have more freedom to work when and where you like.
+Therefore, if you want to live in the Bahamas, and have a decent internet connection, you can!
+You are though also setting up a small business.
+You will be responsible for marketing and sales, financial administration, and many other small tasks.
 Many freelancers take time to get established, and you don’t have the security of a regular salary.